openhab/org.openhab.binding.zwave/doc/eurotronic/vocsensor_0_0.md

 The ```sensor_dewpoint``` channel is of type ```sensor_dewpoint``` and supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Alarm (HOME_HEALTH)
-Home Health
-Air pollution level has changed
-Pollution level
-0x01: Clean
-0x02: Slightly polluted
-0x03: Moderately polluted
-0x04: Highly polluted
+<p&gtHome Health<br /&gtAir pollution level has changed<br /&gtPollution level<br /&gt0x01: Clean<br /&gt0x02: Slightly polluted<br /&gt0x03: Moderately polluted<br /&gt0x04: Highly polluted</p&gt

 Indicates if an alarm is triggered.